 Their victims deserve justice too.
 We can help.
-If you have been hurt or lost a loved one in an accident caused by a drunk driver in South Carolina, our personal injury lawyers want to help you hold him or her accountable for their negligence, starting with a free consultation.
+If you have been hurt or lost a loved one in an accident caused by a drunk driver in South Carolina, our personal injury lawyers want to help you hold him or her accountable for their negligence, starting with a consultation.

 When is a Driver Legally Intoxicated in South Carolina?

 According to the South Carolina Department of Public Safety, South Carolina law prohibits a person from driving a motor vehicle while under the influence of alcohol to the extent that the person’s faculties to drive are materially and appreciably impaired.